Our Polish law firm

-The following table summarizes the main issues that should be taken into consideration when choosing between a branch and a subsidiary.
+The following table summarizes the main issues that should be taken into consideration when choosing between a branch and a subsidiary in 2021.

 The branch is not perceived as an independent business structure in Poland; in fact, the company abroad is fully liable for its branch’s debts and obligations while it operates in the country.